EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Type: Identifier
   - Description: Unique identifier of the complex.
   - Term: schema:identifier
+- __name__
+  - Type: string
+  - Term: schema:name
+- __constant__
+  - Type: boolean
+  - Default: False
 - participants
   - Type: Identifier[]
   - Description: Array of IDs the complex contains

 ### SmallMolecule

-This objects describes the reactants that were used or produced in the course of the experiment.
+This object describes the reactants that were used or produced in the course of the experiment.

 - __id__
   - Type: Identifier